 Part of my current role is to advise people on how to purchase investment real estate.

 Therefore, the first question I ask them is why?
 Why are they buying investment real estate, and how do they see it impacting their lives?
 Answering these two questions can make their “Way” clearer.

 There are many different answers.
 However, I have found that most people’s responses fit into three categories: improving their financial foundation, developing sustainable wealth, and creating a living legacy.
 All these categories are built around personal finance.

 Only a small percentage of people in the world own investment real estate.
 I have talked to you about 8 percent of Americans and Australians owning investment real estate, and in Canada, the number is only 4%.

 Your Principal Residence – Buy or Rent; Your Way

-What is incredible about how low the percentage of Americans, Australians, and Canadians owning investment real estate is; these same people have a ton of real estate experience through the purchase of their principal residence.
+What is incredible about how low the percentage of Americans, Australians, and Canadians owning investment real estate is that these same people have a ton of real estate experience by purchasing their principal residence.

 Your primary real estate residence does not create any revenue; your residential home comes with mostly expenses.
-One area of gain is you have mortgage principle paydown as you acquire equity.
+One area of gain is you have mortgage principal paydown as you acquire equity.